drs-az/Beam/README.md

 - All encryption is performed **client-side** — your passphrase is never stored or transmitted.
 - **Offline Functionality:** Although the encryption operations run entirely offline once the app is loaded, an internet connection is required for the initial loading of external JavaScript libraries.
 A future release will host these libraries locally, eliminating this dependency.
 - Choose a strong, unique passphrase to maximize security.
+- Using **Argon2id** greatly increases CPU and memory usage (64MB by default).
+Expect slower operations on low-powered devices.
 - The app **does not support forward secrecy** or digital signatures.
 - Designed for **anonymity and plausible deniability**, not for audit logs or compliance.